nurmuhammadsirat/ST2-bigfix-syntax-definition/README.md

 ## Installation

+- In the menu, navigate to Preferences-Browse Packages.
+In OS X, the preferences menu is a sub-menu under "Sublime Text 2" menu.
-- Copy over the file bigfix_relevance.tmLanguage to the Sublime Text 2/Packages/User folder in Application Support.
+- Copy over the file bigfix_relevance.tmLanguage to the User folder there.

   In OS X, the exact folder is /Users/<username>/Library/Application Support/Sublime Text 2/Packages/User.
 Not sure in other OSes.

+  In Windows, the exact folder is C:\Users\<username>\AppData\Roaming\Sublime Text 2\Packages\User.

 - Restart Sublime Text 2.
 - Bigfix Relevance syntax should be available in the menu under View-Syntax.
 Opening *.qna files in Sublime Text 2 should automatically use that syntax as well.